Lakers hold off Grizzlies' charge for 4th straight win

 The Grizzlies outscored the Lakers 36-24 in the third to close the gap to 84-77 heading into the fourth.
 Los Angeles committed seven turnovers in the third to three for Memphis.
 Overall, the Grizzlies had 17 miscues to 15 for the Lakers.

-Memphis power forward Jaren Jackson Jr. left the contest with left knee soreness and did not return for the second half.
+Memphis power forward Jaren Jackson Jr. left the contest due to left knee soreness and did not return for the second half.
 He finished with seven points and four rebounds in 16 minutes.
 The Lakers have won all three meetings with the Grizzlies this season.

 --Field Level Media